 Is Camp Bow Wow a good franchise?
 Hear from the experts – our franchise owners

-We have more than 150 franchise partners operating the 130-plus Camp Bow Wow units in the U.S. and Canada.
+We have more than 175 franchise partners operating over 150 Camp Bow Wow units in the U.S. and Canada.
 Talking to franchise owners is one of the most important steps in the process of evaluating a franchise opportunity, if you choose to pursue a Camp Bow Wow franchise, we’ll help you get in touch with franchise owners to get their perspectives on the business.

 Here’s a preview of what you might hear:

 “With Camp, I don’t feel like I work at all because I love it.
 I don’t think you can put words to it.
 I literally walk into it and there are 99 dogs and it’s loud and crazy and I just love it.
 I got married just about a year ago and now I have six kids between his kids and mine, and I come here to relax.
 I’m not in the yards; I help customers as they roll in, but you’ve got to work on your business, not in it.
 That balance is perfect.
 I can always go in there and play with the dogs if I want to.”